MLB adopts pitch clock, shift limits, bigger bases for 2023 despite opposition from players - The Boston Globe

 Advertisement

-Until last winter, MLB needed one year advance notice to make changes to on-field rules without the approval of the players' association.
+Until last winter, MLB needed one year advance notice to make on-field rules changes without approval of the players' association.
 The union agreed in the March lockout settlement to establish the committee, which includes six management representatives, four players and one umpire.

 “Players live the game — day in and day out.
 On-field rules and regulations impact their preparation, performance, and ultimately, the integrity of the game itself,” the union said in a statement.
 “Major League Baseball was unwilling to meaningfully address the areas of concern that players raised.”